 1. Appearing unfocused about what you offer.
 It is not the responsibility of the interviewer to discover what you stand for, what you are good at, and why you are the ideal fit for the position they are hiring for.
 It is 100% your job to connect all the dots between who you are and what they need.
 While this might take practice and training, as the military does not teach you civilian "self-promotion" skills, it is worth learning.

 2. Saying, "Sorry I was late.
 I had an important call to finish."
 This can leave the interviewer thinking: What am I?
 Chopped liver?
 Apologize for being late, but don't dwell on what caused your timing.
 Traffic, unforeseen circumstances and bad timing happen.
 Move past it instead of making elaborate excuses.

 8. Downplaying your successes.
-This is a challenge for veterans, indeed.
-But, an interview is not the time for modesty.
-Humility is appreciated, but when someone asks you about your talents, skills, passions, and goals, it's critical that you are clear, focused, and can connect your offer to the opportunity for which you are being considered.
+This is a challenge for veterans, but an interview is not the time for modesty.
+Humility is appreciated, but when someone asks you about your talents, skills, passions and goals, it's critical that you are clear, focused and can connect your offer to the opportunity for which you are being considered.

 9. Forgetting to say "thank you" at the end.
 It might feel like a small step to the candidate, but the interviewer spent time reviewing the resume, preparing for the meeting and asking probing questions.
 Before you leave the meeting, offer a verbal "thank you for spending time with me today."

 10. No follow-up.
 The end of the first interview meeting is the start of the interview conversation.
 Immediately after the meeting, write a handwritten note to the interviewer(s) thanking them for their time, referencing something that was discussed and reminding them of your interest in the position.
 If there is a good reason, then a quick email thank you can occur as the handwritten note is in the mail.
 Email should never replace the handwritten note completely.